 Add Thai chili peppers to pan and cook for about 2 minutes.

-Stir in chopped tomatoes, red pepper, and basil.
+Stir chopped tomatoes, red pepper, and basil into eggs.

 Spoon scrambled eggs onto warmed tortillas and top with Sriracha sauce and additional basil.